U-AMC/FAST_LIO_LOCALIZATION-ROS-NOETIC/README.md

 ## 2. Prerequisites
-### 2.1 Dependencies for FAST-LIO
+### 2.1 Dependencies for POINT-LIO

-Technically, if you have built and run FAST-LIO before, you may skip section 2.1.
+Technically, if you have built and run POINT-LIO before, you may skip section 2.1.

-This part of dependency is consistent with FAST-LIO, please refer to the documentation https://github.com/hku-mars/FAST_LIO#1-prerequisites
+This part of dependency is consistent with POINT-LIO, please refer to the documentation https://github.com/hku-mars/FAST_LIO#1-prerequisites

 ### 2.2 Dependencies for localization module